bitsofcool/GamerUnionBot/README.md

 ## To Install

 To install, first clone the repository, then create a file `.env` in the directory.
-Then, then .env file should include the following filled out:
+Then, the .env file should include the following filled out:

 ```pf
 GUILD_ID=""